P站视频

 Keeping health insurance and copies of your medical records

-Even after treatment, it’s very important to keep health insurance.
+Even after treatment, it’s very important to keep your health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

-At some point after your cancer treatment, you might find yourself seeing a new doctor who doesn’t know about your medical history.
+At some point after your cancer treatment, you might find yourself seeing a new doctor who doesn’t know your medical history.
 It’s important to keep copies of your medical records to give your new doctor the details of your diagnosis and treatment.
 Learn more in Keeping Copies of Important Medical Records.

 Can I lower my risk of my cancer progressing or coming back?

-Tobacco use has clearly been linked to some cancers, so not smoking might help reduce your risk.
+Tobacco use has been linked to some cancers, so not smoking might help reduce your risk.
 We don’t know for certain if this will help, but we do know that it can help improve your appetite and overall health.
 It can also reduce the chance of developing other types of cancer.
 If you want to quit smoking and need help, call the P站视频 at 1-800-227-2345.
 You can also learn more in How to Quit Smoking.

 About dietary supplements

-So far, no dietary supplements (including vitamins, minerals, and herbal products) have been shown to clearly help lower the risk of cancer progressing or coming back.
+So far, dietary supplements (including vitamins, minerals, and herbal products) have not been shown to clearly help lower the risk of cancer progressing or coming back.
 This doesn’t mean that no supplements will help, but it’s important to know that none have been proven to do so.

-Dietary supplements are not regulated like medicines in the United States – they do not have to be proven effective (or even safe) before being sold, although there are limits on what they’re allowed to claim they can do.
-If you’re thinking about taking any type of nutritional supplement, talk to your health care team.
+Dietary supplements are not regulated like medicines in the United States.
+They do not have to be proven effective (or even safe) before being sold, although there are limits on what they are allowed to claim they can do.
+If you’re thinking about taking any nutritional supplement, talk to your health care team first.
 They can help you decide which ones you can use safely while avoiding those that might be harmful.

 If the cancer comes back